 For others it’s FOMO: a fear of missing out.
 Stop the Starbucks, the subscriptions and the Saturday night splurges and suddenly you can afford your first flight.
 Being a hermit for a couple of months will be worth it when you’re hash-tagging blessed from a beach in Bali.

 Finally it’s a fear of hard work.
 Compared to spending money, saving is bloody hard work.
 Whether you do the overtime, chuck your stuff on eBay or get a second job it’s time to roll your sleeves up.
 So turn up the volume on the voice telling you “It’ll all be worth it” and turn the “Treat yourself” voice on mute.

-If you’re one of those “what will I do when I come back” type people
+If you’re a “what will I do when I come back” type person

-Parents naturally want to tell the world how fabulous their children are and although “he’s currently slumming it in a hostel in Thailand” may not have the same ring as “he has just been promoted” your travels will enrich you with memories, experiences and friendships that are a little more fulfilling than adding another bullet point to your CV, which fingers crossed your parents/grandma/boyfriend/cat support.
+Parents naturally want to tell the world how fabulous their children and yes, “he’s currently slumming it in a hostel in Thailand” may not have the same ring as “he has just been promoted.”
+However, your travels will enrich you with memories, experiences and friendships that are a little more fulfilling than adding another bullet point to your CV, which fingers crossed your parents/grandma/boyfriend/cat support.

 So before your next dose of Monday blues, it’s time to finally click print on your resignation letter, phone your mum to tell her your new life plan and get the selfie stick purchased.

 Please note this post may contain affiliate links, which add no extra cost to your purchase but earns us a small commission to keep the adventure going.

 Pin This Post

 27 22 30 60